kaitoyamagishi1109/TilT/README.md

 #### **Specifics and Other Information**

 - Script will be written in Python, will get data from the MBTA V3 API
-- Frontend will consist of simple HTML with elements of ReactJS for real time refreshing
+- Frontend will consist of simple HTML, CSS and JavaScript.
+- Will dispatch using AWS Lambda, API Gateway, Terraform, and Docker.
+- Vehicles will be stored in a object with attributes direction ID, vehicle ID, time until arrival, and current status.

 #### **UI Brainstorm**